 Spring is the most pleasant season of the year for many, unless you’re someone with intense seasonal allergies.
 As everything starts to come to life in the spring, plants and trees release pollen and other particulates you may be allergic to.
 The best way to combat this issue is with a well-ventilated home with clean air.

 The best way to fix the issue of unhealthy air in your home is to prevent it from happening in the first place.
-If you want more tips on how to get started with purifying the air in your home in Meridian, ID, give A-1 Heating and Air Conditioning a call today.
+If you want more tips on how to get started with purifying the air in your home in Meridian, ID, give A-1 Heating Air Conditioning & Electric a call today.
 We provide a variety of HVAC services, including heat and cooling installation and repair, energy efficiency consultations, duct cleaning, and commercial HVAC services.